-Among the most common summer annuals, lambs quarters, (chenopodium Album) is a member of the goosefoot family.
+Lambs quarters (Chenopodium Album) is among the most common summer annuals, It is a member of the goosefoot family.
 The plant's seed leaves are narrow, with almost parallel sides.
 The seed leaves and early true leaves are dull bluish green above and often purple below.
 Common lambs quarters can grow up to six feet tall if moisture and soil fertility are sufficient.
 The plant's small flowers are tightly packed at the tips of the main stem and branches.
 The leaves are coated with white scales that will rub off onto your hands if you rub them between your fingers.

 Where Do You Find Lambs Quarters?

 Lambs quarter is usually found areas that have not been mowed.
 Mowing and keeping grass short will keep lambs quarter at bay because of it grows up all rather than sprawl out over the ground surface.
 Lambs quarter easily establishes during spring-seeded cool-season soil.
 It will grow in either acidic or alkaline soils.

 You won't need a soil test to test fertility.
 If you ever find this herb growing in your garden, don't curse it, celebrate it.
 Having lambs quarters in your garden indicates that your soil has ample nutrients for growing your vegetable garden including nitrogen.